jasonkuhrt/alge/README.md

 At scale, having well modelled data can be a life saver.
 The up front verbosity pays dividens downstream for all the impossible branches removed from programs' possibility space.
 ADTs help you (or your consumers) focus on what _can actually happen_.

 ### Why Alge?

+Now that we have some understanding about the _what_ and _why_ of ADTs let's look at their use in JavaScript/TypeScript and how Alge helps.
+We will continue with our Semver data type example.
+First we will achieve the exact API we want without `Alge`, then we will _refactor_ it to use `Alge`, and in showing this before/after hopefully make the value proposition crystal clear!

+#### The Semver ADT Without Alge

+TODO

+#### The Semver ADT With Alge

 TODO